PGryllos/SanFranciscoCrimeAnalysis/README.md

 ## Crime Incident Analysis on Data from SFPD

-This report summarizes my findings on the crime incident data provided freely by the SFPD through the [portal](https://data.sfgov.org/), as part of my sumbission for the _Crime Analytics_ assignment for the course __Communicating Data Science Results__ by University of Washington, Coursera.
+This repository hosts a report from my analysis on the crime incident data provided freely by the SFPD through the [portal](https://data.sfgov.org/), as part of my sumbission for the _Crime Analytics_ assignment for the course __Communicating Data Science Results__ by University of Washington, Coursera.

 ![alt text](http://raw.githubusercontent.com/PGryllos/SanFranciscoCrimeAnalysis/master/figures/figure_1_density.png)